How to Lease a Restaurant

 Numerous free and paid services advertise restaurants for lease and sale.

 Here’s a list of some popular sites that advertise properties for lease:

 If you are going to lease a restaurant, there is a 99.9% chance a commercial real estate agent or broker will represent the landlord.

-Whether you decide to hire your own broker or lease a restaurant on your own, it’s important to understand the role of the commercial real estate broker and how they are compensated.
-Read this article prior to contacting an agent.
+Whether you decide to hire a broker or lease a restaurant on your own, it’s essential to understand the commercial real estate broker’s role.

 Driving the neighborhoods that fit your concept is a great way to learn the market and determine important factors such as traffic patterns and which areas attract the most visitors.

 Unfortunately, driving and calling “For Lease” signs is time-consuming and frustrating.